 Posters for UN's LGBT staff association advocacy campaign.
 These posters were distributed to UN duty stations across the world.

 New York, 2013 - The annual yogi gathering in Times Square celebrating the summer solstice.

 New York, 2013 - Manhattan seen from a different perspective.
 Shot with 16mm Bolex.

 New York, 2014 - The early stages of Alzheimer's Disease seen thought the relationship between a father and his daughter.
 Co-produced with two students from The New School.
-I worked as DP and colorist.
+My role - DP and colorist.

 I am based in NYC and produce, shoot, record audio and edit myself.
 This gives me flexibility to travel without the burden of heavy logistics and it allows me to significantly cut costs associated to larger production teams.
 It also allows me to build a personal rapport with the subjects in my videos.